openvinotoolkit/openvino_tokenizers/README.md

 ### Tensorflow Text Integration

-OpenVINO Tokenizers contains converters for some Tensorflow Text operations.
+OpenVINO Tokenizers includes converters for some Tensorflow Text operations.
-For now only the MUSE model has been supported.
+For now, only the MUSE model has been supported.
 Here is an example of the model conversion and inference:

 ```python